-In Joomla SAML plugin, go to Service Provider Setup Tab.
-There are three ways to configure
+In Joomla SAML plugin, go to Service Provider Setup tab.
+There are three ways to configure the plugin:

 Enter Metadata URL (Copy from IDP app) and click on Fetch Metadata.

-Federation Metadata document and paste it in IdP Entity ID or Issuer, Single Sign-on Service
+Federation Metadata document and paste it in Idp Entity ID or Issuer, Single Sign-on URL, X.509 Certificate

 IdP Entity ID or Issuer